GSS-Cogs/trace-flowchart-example/README.md

 of "hidden unless requested", so you have a relatively simple flowdiagram but you can drill down into exactly what each element is and how it was formed.

+I'm storing these as the rdfs:description per flowchart element.

 # This Repo

-- I've mocked up the input data as "trace.json" (this isn't the structure the TransformTrace is logging things in at the moment but it's all data it has access to and could).
+- I've mocked up the input data as "trace.json" (this isn't how the TransformTrace is logging things at the moment but it's all data it has access to and could).
 - Flowchart.ttl is build from trace.json (you could arguably just output ttl from trasformTrace but this was easier)
 - template.html makes it pretty